Expatria-Technologies/Flexi-HAL/README.md

 Please consider buying a board to support our open-source designs.

-The Flexi-HAL was designed to be an EMI resistant IO platform for any microcontroller based CNC/motion control firmware or software.
+The FlexiHAL was designed to be an EMI resistant IO platform for any microcontroller based CNC/motion control firmware or software.
 This board includes a few features that we couldn't find on other boards, and it reduces the amount of extra wiring in our setups.
 In the co-operative spirit of the PrintNC and other CNC communities, and Open Source Hardware, the Flexi-HAL will be licensed and free to use by all parties, including commercial parties, under the CERN-OHL-S V2 license.
 It is our hope that the community finds the design useful and that it may be carried forward to help advance the PrintNC and broader CNC hobby community.

-The Flexi-HAL incorporates community driven elements from the PrintNC Electronic Standardization (EST) Project.
+The FlexiHAL incorporates community driven elements from the PrintNC Electronic Standardization (EST) Project.
 As part of this project, two additional breakout boards have been created for the user controls and limits/probe inputs.
 These are simple boards and could easily be milled and hand assembled, but fabrication files for each are available in the CAM_Outputs folder.
 The inputs are accessible via the RJ45 connectors on the Flexi-HAL mainboard.
 In addition, the Flexi-HAL is intended to be used with the Expatria Real-Time jog controller or similar peripheral:

 https://github.com/Expatria-Technologies/RT_Jog_Controller

-The key features of the Flexi-HAL:
+The key features of the FlexiHAL:

 1) 5 Axis of isolated step/dir motor control featuring high-speed digital isolators and differential signal drivers for maximum signal integrity and step rates.
 2) Integrated support for 3 wire inductive type powered switches.